-- Include SASE with sufficient postage for return of materials
+Include SASE with sufficient postage for return of material

 Exhibitions are selected by the gallery members on a rolling basis, so apply early.